909tyaraa/909tyaraa/README.md

-### Hola! it's me Tyara 🙌🏻
+### hola! it's me tyara 🙌🏻
-an ordinary girl who is very excited to try and learn new things
+an ordinary girl who is very excited to try and learn new things!
 - 🐣 I’m currently working on **SMK TELKOM MALANG**
 - 💐 I’m currently learning **Javascript**
 - 📫 How to reach me: **firsttyara.putri@gmail.com**